“Frank Enstein” Brings a Fresh Take on an Old Classic

 Caitlin Nienabar, RTR 92.1 FM

 Caitlin Nineabar: Mary Shelley’s Frankenstein, it’s one of those stories that you can keep telling in really new and exciting ways, and you might have caught Frank Enstein when it was on at the State Theatre last year.
-It’s a dance interpretation of this story from Co3 Australia and if you didn’t manage to catch it, that’s okay because it’s back, this week and we’re catching up with a couple of its stars.
+It’s a dance interpretation of this story from Co3 Contemporary Dance and if you didn’t manage to catch it, that’s okay because it’s back, this week and we’re catching up with a couple of its stars.
 Dancers, Andrew Searle, good morning.

 Andrew Searle: Good morning.